google/CFU-Playground/docs/source/setup-guide.rst

 * Then `1` - Person Detection int8 model
 * Then `g` - Golden tests

-If the golden tests pass, then all is well.
+If the golden tests pass, then all is well (remember that you can exit with CTRL+C)